Do you really understand the concept of product value?

 Absolute vs. relative value

-Value that a product provides depends on two aspects: the importance of a goal that a customer is trying to achieve and the solution alternatives that are available to her in the marketplace.
-Absolute value quantifies how well a product meets customers needs whereas relative value puts the product value in the perspective of the available solution alternatives.
-Understanding of both is critical to making the right product decisions.
+The value that a product provides depends on two aspects: the importance of a goal that a customer is trying to achieve and the alternative solutions that are available to them in the marketplace.
+Absolute value quantifies how well a product meets customer needs, whereas relative value puts the product value in the perspective of the available solution alternatives.
+Understanding both is critical to making the right product decisions.

 Products typically consist of a set of features that, combined together, deliver total product value.
-A simple logic could thus guide us along the lines of “the more features, the better product.”
+A simple logic along the lines of “the more features, the better product,” could thus guide us.
 There is a caveat though.
 This logic assumes that every new feature would not negatively impact the experience at all.
 But let’s look at a graph with three value curves:

-Under ideal circumstances, every new goal that a product or feature satisfies or every improvement to an existing goal increases overall aggregate value of the product (I am making a simplification here, different features can have different value and the value could even grow exponentially thanks to some synergistic effect, but linearity will suffice for the sake of my argument.)
+Under ideal circumstances, every new goal that a product or feature satisfies or every improvement to an existing goal increases the overall aggregate value of the product (I am simplifying here, because different features have different values, and the value could even grow exponentially thanks to some synergistic effect.
+Still, linearity will suffice for the sake of my argument.)

-In reality though, it is impossible that we would be able to just keep satisfying new goals by adding new features.
-Typically a product has a few key features that deliver that vast majority of the aggregate value.
+In reality, it is impossible that we would keep satisfying new goals by simply adding new features.
+Typically, a product has a few key features that deliver the vast majority of its aggregate value.
 Adding additional features increases the aggregate value only marginally.

 The third curve demonstrates the danger of diminishing a product’s value by introducing more features.
-This is a situation where piling more features into a product negatively influences the user’s ability to achieve her goals.
-The negative impact is typically the result of higher cognitive effort (achieving a goal requires more thinking) or simply the added time required to carry out some task (due to increased product complexity).
+This is a situation where piling more features into a product negatively influences the user’s ability to achieve their goals.
+The negative impact is typically the result of higher cognitive effort (achieving a goal requires more thinking) or simply that additional time is required to carry out some task (due to increased product complexity).

-The lesson learned here is that you should add a new feature into a product only if the aggregate value increases.
-And you should really strive not to negatively impact the current user experience at all.
-Software products have a huge advantage here, because they can take advantage of dynamic interface personalization, progressive disclosure, and other design techniques to mitigate the negative impact of adding more functionality.
+The lesson learned here is that you should add a new product feature only if the aggregate value increases.
+And you should strive not to negatively impact the current user experience at all.
+Software products have a huge advantage here because they can take advantage of dynamic interface personalization, progressive disclosure, and other design techniques to mitigate the negative impact of adding more functionality.

 Real vs. perceived value

 For starters, the initial product value may be perceived differently by a prospective customer depending on how effective you are at marketing it.
-If your demos, messaging, onboarding, and trial are on point, the customer really understands the value your product can offer her from the getgo.
+If your demos, messaging, onboarding, and trial are on point, the customer really understands the value your product can offer from the get-go.

 If your marketing is less effective, the initial value as perceived by your customer will be lower.
-The customer may eventually figure out that the product offers more than she expected, which is a good outcome, but you may acquire fewer customers than you could have if your marketing was spot on, and fewer users may find success.
+The customer may eventually figure out that the product offers more than they expected, which is a good outcome, but you may acquire fewer customers compared to if your marketing was spot on.
+And fewer users may find success.

-On the other hand, if you over-promise and under-deliver the customers will find out and will be disappointed.
-This situation is doubly negative because missing value is perceived as a loss, and as research on loss aversion shows, losses are twice as powerful, psychologically, as gains.
-The negative impact will be thus multiplied and you can expect those early advocates to become a mob of detractors 🔥.
+On the other hand, if you over-promise and under-deliver, customers will find out and will be disappointed.
+This situation is doubly negative because missing value is perceived as a loss, and as research on loss aversion shows, losses are twice as powerful psychologically as gains.
+The negative impact will thus be multiplied and you can expect those early advocates to become a mob of detractors.

 Value of a habit

-Let’s assume that a customer chose product B because of it’s highest perceived value (unaware of the ore valuable product C, which she might have chosen otherwise).
-She starts using the product and over time, makes a habit of using it to achieve her goals.
+Let’s assume that a customer chose product B because of its highest perceived value (unaware of the more valuable product C, which she might have chosen otherwise).
+She starts using the product and, over time, makes a habit of using it to achieve her goals.
 During the habit forming phase, the association between her need to achieve a goal (trigger) and her action to use product B intensifies.
 The cognitive effort during the process decreases and the total value she reaps from the product thus increases.

-This concept is important to understand because it also means that if you decide to start competing with an existing product, it is not enough to deliver more value simply on a product to product basis.
-You need to build a product that will be so much better that it will be worth it for the customer to give up their existing habits and overcome the fear and burden of learning your new product.
+This concept is important to understand because if you decide to start competing with an existing product, it is not enough to deliver more value simply on a product-to-product basis.
+You need to build a product that will be so much better that it will be worth it for the customer to give up their existing habits and overcome the fear and burden of learning your product.

-A study by John T .Gourville, a professor at Harvard Business School, states that the difference in value between a new product and existing product must be up to 900% for users to adopt the new product.
-I highly recommend reading the full case study (it costs a few bucks, but will get you a lot father than two cups of coffee).
+A study by John T .Gourville, a professor at Harvard Business School, states that the difference in value between a new product and an existing product must be up to 900% for users to adopt the new product.

 Making sense of it all

 So it turns out that the concept of product value is not that simple after all.
-Only when you’re familiar with all aspects of it will you build products that provide higher relative value than the alternatives.
-You’ll know to include only features that marginally increasing the total value.
-You’ll design products to form habits and thus further increase users’ perception of your product’s value over time.
-And you’ll get your marketing messaging right and successfully communicate the value proposition of your product!
+Only when you’re familiar with all aspects will you build products that provide higher relative value than the alternatives.
+You’ll know not to include only features that only marginally increase the total value.
+You’ll design products to form habits and increase users’ perception of your product’s value over time.
+And you’ll get your marketing messaging right and successfully communicate the value proposition of your product.